let4be/crusty/README.md

-# Crusty - Polite && Scalable Broad Web Crawler
+# Crusty - polite && scalable broad web crawler

 ## Introduction
 Broad web crawling is an activity of going through practically boundless web by starting from a set of locations(urls) and following outgoing links